jmartini89/ESP32-ComfortLights-IoT/README.md

 No further setups are needed, settings are saved persistently on the device
 #
-The device has a single touch-sensitive button to control it:
+The device has a single button to control it:
 - short press `<1s no feedback`
 	- toggle the lights
 - long press `>5s blinking led feedback`